Back to blog

 php --version

 Next, install Composer.
-Composer is a dependency manager for PHP.
-It’ll help to install and manage the required packages.
+It’s the standard dependency manager for PHP, used to install and manage the required packages.

-To install Composer, visit this link.
-Here you’ll find the downloads and instructions.
+To install Composer, you can visit this link for downloads and instructions.

-If you are using a package manager, the installation is easier.
-On macOS, run the following command to install Composer:
+If you prefer using a package manager, the installation is easier.
+On macOS, run the following command:

 brew install composer